streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: Id
-        description: "The ID of the reusable delegation set for which you want to get a list of the name\t\t\tserver"
+        description: The ID of the reusable delegation set for which you want to get a list of the nameserver
         type: string
       responses:
         200: